linode/apl-docs/docs/inst-prerequisites.md

 Note that the group type should be set to 'security groups'.

-At the 'Authentication' tab you should be able to set the following callback URL's and enable that both "Access tokens" and "ID tokens" are issued and public client flows are allowed:
+At the 'Authentication' tab you should be able to set the following callback URL§s and enable that both "Access tokens" and "ID tokens" are issued and public client flows are allowed:

 - `https://keycloak.<dns-zone-name>/realms/master/broker/otomi-idp/endpoint`
 - `https://keycloak.<dns-zone-name>`

+:::note

-`otomi-idp` is the default KeyCloak alias.
+`otomi-idp` is the default KeyCloak alias (shown as login title).
 To use another alias, add the following to the chart values:

 ```yaml
 charts: